crate/cratedb-guide/docs/start/query/aggregations.md

 :Apache Superset: Explore multidimensional data visually
 :Tableau, Power BI, Metabase: Connect via PostgreSQL wire protocol

-These tools submit SQL queries to CrateDB, which returns pre-aggregate or real-time data efficiently.
+These tools submit SQL queries to CrateDB, which returns pre-aggregated or real-time data efficiently.
 To learn about the full set of integrations, please visit the documentation at {ref}`bi` and {ref}`visualization`.